GIfMI/declutter-mri-protocols/README.md

 When using the tools, please cite the following conference paper: Pullens, Pim, Devolder, Pieter, Thienpont, Tony, Achten, Eric: _Declutter the protocol tree: managing and comparing sequence parameters of multiple clinical systems using Python tools._ In Proc ISMRM 2020; :4160.

+## Acknowledgement

+These tools use the following packages/libraries next to the standard Python libraries:

+- xlsxwriter [https://xlsxwriter.readthedocs.io/](https://xlsxwriter.readthedocs.io/).
+XlsxWriter was written by John McNamara.
+- dictdiffer [https://dictdiffer.readthedocs.io](https://dictdiffer.readthedocs.io).
+Dictdiffer was originally developed by Fatih Erikli.
+It is now being developed and maintained by the Invenio collaboration.